zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

   - note
   - unfinished
 ---

+> [!warning]
+> All credentials and IPs in this guide **must be changed** before you deploy it yourself, they're only written out for demonstration purposes!
+Also you might want to change stuff like ports, mount points and the timezone.

 This guide is about how to set up a [Kopia](https://kopia.io/) repository server with docker and connect Kopia instances on other PCs to it.
+Most configurations are done via the WebUI, but some things (like adding new users) requires the command line.

 (What is Kopia)